Tyrone Roderick Williams

 Emily De La Guerra

 Emily De La Guerra joined Fresno Housing in 2011, and has served in various capacities across the agency.
 As part of the Executive Leadership team, the chief business officer is in charge of business and finance functions, works closely with other members of the Executive Team to develop and implement the overall strategy for the organization, and acts as an internal consultant to ensure departmental strategies are aligned with operational and financial goals.
 As the chief business officer, she is responsible for the financial stewardship and overall efficiency and effectiveness of the organization.
 De La Guerra oversees the strategic direction and operations of Accounting and Finance, Human Resources, Information Technology, Policy and Evaluation, and Administrative Services departments.
 She manages an annual operating and capital budget of over $200 million dollars and the human resources for over 220 employees.

 De La Guerra currently serves on the Board of Directors for the Jane Addams Community Development Corporation and the Advisory Board for Self-Help Federal Credit Union.
 Prior to joining Fresno Housing, De La Guerra owned and managed a consulting firm that focused on small business operations and marketing.
 She was born in San Jose, CA, earned her bachelor’s degree in Business Administration – Finance from the California State University, East Bay, and now resides in Fresno with her husband and two children.

-As the chief real estate director, Michael Duarte is responsible for multifamily housing real estate transactions for Fresno Housing.
+As the chief real estate officer, Michael Duarte is responsible for multifamily housing real estate transactions for Fresno Housing.
 Since joining Fresno Housing in January 2007, Duarte has been instrumental in leading the development of thousands of new, quality affordable housing units with investments exceeding $600 million.